This feature requires Manager user level or higher.

 MailChimp can work with PayPal in two ways—with or without the PayPal integration.
 You can add Buy Now or Add to Cart buttons in your campaigns at any time with the Button content block in the Campaign Builder.

 But to make the most of PayPal, you should connect the PayPal integration.
 This syncs new PayPal customers to your MailChimp list, and adds their e-commerce activity to their subscriber profiles.
-You’ll be able to use this data to build segments and send tailored campaigns or Automation workflows based on purchases.
+You’ll be able to use this data to build segments and send tailored campaigns or automations based on purchases.

 Here’s what PayPal transaction data we sync to MailChimp, and where each type of data appears in your account.